hal3/cl1f19umd/README.md

 1. Description of proposed approach and measures of success (5%)
 1. Prototype/baseline implementation and initial results (5%)
 1. Final write-up and presentation (15%)

+Each team will be assigned one of the TAs with whom you should meet once before 12 Nov (the due date for P3).
+You should also meet with Hal once before Thanksgiving break.
+We will create a signup sheet early on in the semester; use your own judgment for when would be most useful for *you* to meet with us.

 *Credit: Some ideas for course project implementation are from Walter Lasecki's course on [Social Computing Systems](https://web.eecs.umich.edu/~wlasecki/courses/socs_current/) and/or Chris Callison-Burch's course on [Crowdsourcing](http://crowdsourcing-class.org/project.html).*